lgibbons12/helm/README.md

 # Helm

-Helm is a personal academic command center that puts you in control of your time, coursework, and energy.
+Helm is your personal academic command center that puts you in control of your time, coursework, and energy.

 ## Tech Stack